 This schedule is presented to illustrate the requirement to show information for 10 years.
-However, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.
+However, GASB Statement No. 75 was implemented in FYE 6/30/2018, and, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.